fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 The 'wrong' nodes (1st, 2nd, and 3rd) have a quorum (despite the 4th disagrees with them) and provide their version of state and corresponding `app_hash`.
 The Client validates the blockchain information and provided response and treats it correct.
 From the Client's point of view it is impossible in general case to discriminate a correct response and a falsified response in presence of a Byzantine quorum.

 This example is pretty artificial because the trivial comparison of the target value `123` with the result `wrong123` might be done.
-However, in case of non-trivial operation the client is unable to reproduce an arbitrary computation and cannot detect the incorrect response.
+However, in case of a non-trivial operation the client is unable to reproduce an arbitrary computation and cannot detect the incorrect response.

 By checking the only correct 4th Node log (`screen -x app4`) another Monitor warning can be observed:
 ```
 DISAGREEMENT WITH CLUSTER QUORUM!
 ```
 To achieve this detection the App's Monitor periodically requests its peer's TM Core RPC's for the next block and compares their `app_hash`-es with its own `app_hash`.
-In case of disagreement the Monitor immediately raise the dispute to the Judge.
+In case of a disagreement the Monitor immediately raises the dispute to the Judge.

 #### Dispute case C3: correct quorum, some nodes Byzantine or not available
 This case is symmetric to the previous, but the quorum is correct now.